 In Vynamic’s fourth and final COVID-19 Business Response Insight, we focus on what business leaders should consider for establishing or re-establishing organizational culture as a part of their return to workplace plans.

-(Read the first two Insights in our series on Initial Re-Opening, Leading During the Pre-Vaccination Phase, and Vaccine Roll-Out and Return to Workplaces.)
+(Read the first three Insights in our series on Initial Re-Opening, Leading During the Pre-Vaccination Phase, and Vaccine Roll-Out and Return to Workplaces.)

 Culture drives team performance.
 Strong cultures are recognizable not just by increased teamwork, but by significantly better business results.
 Culture fuels a team’s performance by elevating a team’s creativity, agility, and ability to not just create a plan, but flex when issues arise to meet objectives.